-I am currently a Simons Postdoctoral Fellow in the laboratory of Feng Zhang at the Broad Institute and the Departments of Brain and Cognitive Sciences and Bioengineering at MIT.
+I am a Simons Postdoctoral Fellow in the laboratory of Feng Zhang at the Broad Institute and the Departments of Brain and Cognitive Sciences and Bioengineering at MIT.
 I received my PhD at MIT in Sebastian Seung's lab and I completed my undergraduate education at Stanford University.

 functional genomics with CRISPR-Cas9

-Recently, we developed a Genome-scale CRISPR Knock-Out (GeCKO) library.
-Taking advantage of the easy programmability of the CRISPR-Cas9 nuclease, GeCKO enables pooled functional genomics screens to interrogate loss-of-function mutations in a massively parallel fashion.
-When compared to shRNA knock-down, individual CRISPR reagents are much more consistent in their ability to target and knock-out (not knock-down) genes, resulting in a greater number of validated hits from the screen.
+Many targeted loss-of-function genetic screens, such as RNA interference, work at the transcript level.
+Recently, we developed a new tool for performing functional genetic screens on the genome itself.
+Taking advantage of the easy programmability of the prokaryotic CRISPR-Cas9 nuclease, we created genome-wide pooled libraries to interrogate loss-of-function mutations in a massively parallel fashion.
+When compared to shRNA knock-down, individual CRISPR reagents are much more consistent in their ability to target and knock-out genes, resulting in a greater number of validated hits from the screen.
 With GeCKO, we have conducted genome-scale positive and negative selection screens using human cancer cells and human pluripotent stem cells.
 Through our work, we have been able to discover and validate several new loss-of-function mutations that confer resistance to vemurafenib, a FDA-approved BRAF-inhibitor commonly prescribed for malignant melanoma.

 genome engineering toolbox with TALEs

 We are now able to sequence entire genomes easily and cheaply.
 But what about our ability to write DNA?
 How can we make targeted changes to genomes?
 What kinds of new experiments and therapeutics will these technologies enable?
 In this work, we developed a protocol to rapidly clone and test TALE nucleases and transcriptional activators.
 Currently, I use modular programmable DNA binding proteins to test the causal role of putative genetic disease variants in human cells.
 My goal is to expand the available tools for genome engineering while applying these technologies to understand and treat neuropsychiatric diseases, such as autism and schizophrenia.

 activity-dependent RNA editing in neurons